First Plan Then Evaluate: Multi-Target Planning with Post-Planning Success Evaluation Improves Learning-Based Grasping Pipelines: Conclusion Limitations

 \section{Conclusion \& Limitations}

-In this work, we propose a novel formulation of using a vectorized motion planner to improve learning-based grasping pipelines.
-We suggest evaluating the likelihood of success of planned trajectories, instead of evaluating proposed grasp targets that may not be reachable.
+In this work, we propose a novel framework that improves learning-based grasping pipelines.
+By evaluating the likelihood of success at the terminal configuration of planned trajectories, instead of evaluating proposed grasp targets that may not be reachable, we improve grasp success rates.

-There are two main limitations of our approach: 1) limited object shape diversity seen in training data, and 2) segmentation inaccuracy that leads to incorrect collision modeling.
-We believe the object shape diversity can be addressed using a larger dataset~\cite{ye2025dex1b}, potentially combined with active learning~\cite{lu-iros2020-active-grasp}.
-For improvement on the perception side, we believe~\cite{rayst3r} could be used alongside online feedback from tactile and proprioceptive sensing.
+Limitations include limited training-object diversity, and segmentation inaccuracy that leads to incorrect collision modeling \rebuttal{and thus potential contact with objects modeled as collisions in a cluttered scene.} The object shape diversity can be addressed using a larger dataset~\cite{ye2025dex1b}, potentially combined with active learning~\cite{lu-iros2020-active-grasp}.
+On the perception side, the system runs in open loop based on a single RGBD reading.

 In our experiments, we show that our approach leads to improved grasp success rates over the traditional approach.
 We show our improvements persist across different objects, generator architectures, and motion planners.
-Furthermore, we show the ability of our method to generalize in the real world across novel objects and scenes that may contain multiple objects, despite training only by grasping objects in isolation off a table in simulation.
-Finally, we showcase our approach to multi-fingered grasping generalizes to novel environments, including different shelves and table heights, a feat RL-based methods~\cite{dextrahg} have yet to achieve.
+Furthermore, we show the ability of our method to generalize in the real world across novel objects and scenes that may contain multiple objects, despite training only by grasping objects in isolation off a fixed table height in simulation.